Each summer, Wheaton students learn alongside professors and other archaeologists as they join the Tel Shimron Excavation program.

 - Program Leader: Dr. Daniel Master

-- Eligibility: Open to undergraduate and graduate Wheaton College students
+- Eligibility: Open to Wheaton College students and non-Wheaton students

 - Sponsor Organization: Museum of the Bible

 - Highlights: The Tel Shimron excavation program involves students and volunteers from multiple universities, giving participants field experience in a biblically and historically significant archeological dig.

 Students register for 8 credit hours from the following:

 ARCH 325: Archaeological Field Work (4 hrs.)

 Archaeology has traditionally been one of the core methods of social inquiry; this field experience involves excavation, interpretation, and studies in related regional archaeology.
 This course, part of the Wheaton excavation in Israel summer experience, asks students to frame their experience within the rubric of archaeological method.

 Fulfills Social Inquiry (SI) thematic core.